 The sedimentary charcoal data were obtained from version GCDv3 of the Global Charcoal Database (Marlon et al., 2016).
+This new version of the database contains considerably more individual site records than previous versions and provides better spatial coverage.
 Charcoal data were read directly from the database file GCDv03_Marlon_et_al_2015.mdb.
-The data were processed using the protocol described in Power et al. (2010) and Blarquez et al. (2014) except that the transformed charcoal influx values (or their equivalents) were expressed as normalized anomalies (normans) or where the c_t are the optimally Box-Cox transformed influx values from a particular record and \bar{c}^ is the mean transformed influx for that record over the interval 1-1700 CE (the transformation and normalization base period).
-A 10-yr interval was used for pre-binning the 633 records used for the creation of the composite curve.
+The data were processed using the protocol described in Power et al. (2010) and Blarquez et al. (2014) except that the transformed charcoal influx values (or their equivalents) were expressed as normalized anomalies (normans, N_t at time t) or where the c_t^ is the optimally Box-Cox-transformed influx values from a particular record at time t, and \overline{c}^ is the mean transformed influx for that record over the interval 1-1700 CE (the transformation and normalization base period).
+A 10-year interval was used for pre-binning the 633 records used for the creation of the composite curve.

-$$N_t = (c_t^ - \bar{c}^)/\bar{c}^ \tag{1}$$
+$$N_t = (c_t^ - \overline{c}^)/\overline{c}^,\tag{1}$$

-10 2.3 Methane concentration and stable carbon isotope data
+2.3 Methane concentration and stable carbon-isotope data

 Methane concentration data were taken from the composite Law Dome records (Etheridge et al., 2010).
-We used a composite data set of δ^{13} C of CH4 from Ferretti et al. (2005), Mischler et al. (2009) and Sapart et al. (2012).
-We adopted the age models for each record as published.
-We then applied the 0.51% correction described by Sapart et al. (2012) to the Northern Hemisphere data.
+We used a composite data set of δ^{13} C of CH4 from Ferretti et al. (2005), Mischler et al. (2009), and Sapart et al. (2012).
+We used the published age models for each record.
+We then applied the 0.51% correction described by Sapart et al. (2012) to the Northern Hemisphere data, in order to create the global composite.